Brabham BT54: Design and testing

 The car proved to be competitive, but somewhat unsuccessful even in the hands of two time world champion Nelson Piquet.
 The reason for this turned out to be the Pirelli tyres which proved to be nowhere near as good as the Goodyear tyres used by rivals McLaren, Lotus, Ferrari and Williams.
 Part of the BT54's problem was that unlike the other teams who had tested their cars during the European winter, Piquet had spent a southern hemisphere summer testing the car and the Pirelli tyres at the Kyalami circuit in South Africa and at the Jacarepagua circuit in Brazil (it was reported that he had completed the equivalent of 75 full races in testing).
 The testing was completed in hot conditions which suited the Pirellis as it allowed them to quickly get up to working temperature which masked their major flaw - in cooler temperatures, the Pirelli tyres just could not get up to working temperature as quickly as the Goodyear tyres.
 Unfortunately, once the European races started the problem surfaced of the front tyres taking a long time to reach working temperature (much longer than the Goodyears) which caused severe understeer, a situation was not helped by the unseasonably cool European summer or the lack of weight at the front of the car.

 Season summary

 The only track and conditions on the 1985 calendar that suited the tyres was the Paul Ricard Circuit used for the French Grand Prix, run in very hot weather that year and, combined with the BMW engine that was very effective on the Ricard circuit's long Mistral straight Piquet used these factors to his full advantage.
 He qualified 5th and won his only Grand Prix of 1985.
 The team's second driver Marc Surer recorded the season's fastest speed trap time during qualifying at Paul Ricard when the turbocharged BMW engine pushed the BT54 to 335 km/h on the 1.8 km (1.1 mi) long Mistral Straight.
-This speed was almost emulated at Kyalami for the South African Grand Prix when both Piquet and Surer were trapped at 332 km/h on the circuits 1.65 km (1 mi) long front straight.
+This speed was almost emulated at Kyalami for the South African Grand Prix when both Piquet and Surer were trapped at 332 km/h on the circuit's 1.65 km (1 mi) long front straight.